GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_api.rst

 A list for the science observations
 -----------------------------------

-The science observations can be selected from the observation class, ``science``, that is how they are differentiated from the telluric standards which are ``partnerCal``.
+The science observations can be selected from the "observation class" ``science``.
+This is how they are differentiated from the telluric standards which are set to ``partnerCal``.

 First, let's have a look at the list of objects.